Michael G. Sarr, M.D.

 •All text elements (title page, abstract, main text, references, appendices, figure legends, and tables) should be in a single file.

 •The comments section should include the names, affiliations, and email addresses of three potential reviewers.
-The Editors will make every effort to have one or more of these suggested reviewers serve as a formal reviewer of your manuscript.
+The Editors will use their discretion in choosing these suggested reviewers as a formal reviewer of your manuscript.

 This journal offers authors two choices to publish their research;